datopian/dataframe.js/README.md

 ## Contributing

-We are going to use http://jasmine.github.io/ for testing, install it as follows:
+We use mocha for testing, install it as follows:

+    npm install -g expect.js
-    npm install -g jasmine
+    npm install -g mocha

+Then to run tests:

+    mocha